 Look at me, for example.

 Because of my Crohn’s disease, I have limited energy.
 As a result, Phillip often ends up being the one to fold laundry, do dishes, and clean the house.
-It is so easy for me to feel like I should be “doing more” and pulling my own weight.
+It is so easy for me to feel like I should be “doing more” and pulling my own weight, especially when I compare myself to other moms.

 But again, my energy (or my “spoons,” for those of you familiar with The Spoon Theory) is lower than most people’s.
 I know that, and since Heavenly Father gave me my body, He knows it’s limitations.